developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/extended_scanner_parameters/index.md

 ### Void setParameter(String paramName, String paramValue)

 #####Description:
 Sets the given value to the specified parameter.
-Setting this parameter will not immediately update the existing parameter value of ScannerConfig object until next setConfig() call.
+Setting this parameter updates the existing parameter value of `ScannerConfig` object at the next `setConfig()` call.

 #####Input parameters:
 * **paramName**: name of the parameter